By BoLHLNE payday loans

 This is one of two digital sketches I’m adding to my digital sketchbook today.
 I’m calling it the Flower Fairy.

-Flower Fairy Sketch
+Flower Fairy Digital Art

 This began as a digital photo I took last summer.
 I have a window box outside one of my studio windows and I had planted some Vinca there that was in full bloom.
 I also always have a little resin fairy perched on the ledge of the box.
 Not sure if she’s sulking or daydreaming, but she’s cute either way.